-- 91. Plaintiff re-alleges and incorporates by reference all prior and subsequent paragraphs. - 92.
-An actual controversy has arisen and now exists between the parties within the meaning of 28 U.S.C. § 2201, in regards to whether Section 4 of SB 17 violates the First Amendment. - 93.
+- 95. Plaintiff re-alleges and incorporates by reference all prior and subsequent paragraphs. - 96.
 SB 17 violates the First Amendment because it compels pharmaceutical manufacturers alone to communicate publicly the State's designated message about their drug pricing decisions even when they prefer to remain silent.
 The messages SB 17 forces manufacturers to disseminate are that manufacturers charge inflated prices for drugs, that only changes or improvements in the drug can justify an increase, and that manufacturers bear primary responsibility for increases in drug prices.
-PhRMA's members disagree with and do not want to endorse those messages, implicitly or explicitly. - 94.
+PhRMA's members disagree with and do not want to endorse those messages, implicitly or explicitly. - 97.
 SB 17 discriminates on the basis of content, viewpoint, and speaker.
-It is an impermissible effort by California to mandate speech to regulate drug prices that the State cannot regulate directly. - 95.
+It is an impermissible effort by California to mandate speech to regulate drug prices that the State cannot regulate directly. - 98.
 SB 17 fails heightened judicial scrutiny because it is not narrowly tailored to advance any compelling state interest and it fails the Central Hudson test because it does not directly advance a substantial government interest and lacks a sufficient fit.